The Civil war saw the 1st use of armored

 Resembled ordinary boxcars, but their shielding was placed inside the cars.
 Musket apertures on all sides offered their crews wide fields of fire for small arms.
 Improvement over the Federal 1gun car in that the infantry men were separated from the cannon of the monitor car.

-Federal 1 gun
+Federal 1 gun Armored Parrot Car

 (Plan drawings from Edwin Alexander book)